 Address: Weimarer Allee 1, 54290 Trier

-7 Roman Imperial Baths
+7. Trier Imperial Baths

-South of the Trier Electoral Palace are the ruins of the Roman Imperial Baths, or Kaiserthermen.
-Dating from the 4th century, the structure was converted into a fortified castle in medieval times.
+South of Trier Electoral Palace are the ruins of the Roman Imperial Baths, or Kaiserthermen.
+Dating from the 4th century, the baths were at the time one of the grandest such structures in Europe and were later converted into a fortified castle in medieval times.
 Despite this, much of the original Roman baths — the largest in Europe from this period — can still be seen.
-Highlights of a visit include exploring the extensive complex of underground rooms and passages, as well as a visit to the vast hot-water bath, once heated by six huge boilers.
+Highlights of a visit include exploring the extensive complex of underground rooms and passages, as well as a visit to the vast hot-water bath, once heated by six huge boilers and capable of holding over 600 bathers.
 Fun guided tours led by costumed staff are available.

 Address: Weber Bachstr 41, 54290 Trier

-8 The Palace Garden
+8. The Palace Garden

-An easy walk away is the Imperial Baths, as well as a café at the neighboring Archeological Museum that offers great views over this large green space.
+An easy walk away are the Imperial Baths, as well as a café at the neighboring Archeological Museum, which offers great views over this large green space.
 Other public spaces worth visiting are Nell's Park, on the northern outskirts of the city, and the Mosel Embankment adjacent to the river, home to pleasant walkways, excursion boat docks, and an enclave of old fishermen's homes, many of them now restaurants, galleries, and shops.